 If you're not notified of your right to elect COBRA coverage within the time limits above, you must elect COBRA coverage no more than 60 days after the date coverage was to end because of the qualifying event in order for COBRA coverage to become effective under this plan.
-If you're not notified of your right to elect COBRA coverage within the time limit, and you don't elect COBRA coverage within 60 days after the date coverage ends, we won't be obligated to provide COBRA benefits under this plan.
-The Group will assume full financial responsibility for payment of any COBRA benefits to which you may be entitled.
+If you aren't notified of your right to elect COBRA coverage within the time limit, and you don't elect COBRA coverage within 60 days after the date coverage ends, we won't be obligated to provide COBRA benefits under this plan.
+The Association Employer will assume full financial responsibility for payment of any COBRA benefits to which you may be entitled.

-- You must send your first subscription charge payment to the Group no more than 45 days after the date you elected COBRA coverage - Subsequent subscription charges must be paid to the Group and submitted to us with the Group's regular monthly billings
+- You must send your first subscription charge payment to the Association Employer no more than 45 days after the date you elected COBRA coverage. - Subsequent subscription charges must be paid to the Association Employer and submitted to us with the Group's regular monthly billings.